gsa-oes/office-of-evaluation-sciences/_collaborations/21xx-improper-payments-playbook.md

 domain: Government Operations
 agency:
 summary: A guide helps readers explore how a behavioral insights approach can reduce improper payments.
-featured: homepage
+featured:
 ---
 ## What was the challenge?

-Improper payments include payments made by the government to the wrong person or in the wrong amount.
-While improper payments may compromise citizens' trust in government, they are not always indicative of fraud, nor do they necessarily represent payments that should not have been made.
-Payment integrity is a priority area of the United States Chief Financial Officers Council that is focused on demonstrating stewardship of taxpayer dollars by reducing monetary loss and making payments correctly the first time.
+Payment integrity is a longstanding priority of the legislative and executive branches.
+Efforts to promote payment integrity often focus on improper payments which include payments made by the government to the wrong person, in the wrong amount, or for the wrong reason.
+Improper payments are not always indicative of fraud, nor do they necessarily represent payments that should not have been made, but these payments may still compromise citizens' trust in government.

 ## What did we do?

-OES developed a guide that allows agencies to become better acquainted with ways to apply behavioral insights to reduce improper payments in their programs.
+Payment integrity demonstrates stewardship of taxpayer dollars by reducing monetary loss and making payments correctly the first time.
+Working with the United States Chief Financial Officers Council, OES developed a guide that allows agencies to become better acquainted with ways to apply behavioral insights to improve payment integrity and reduce improper payments in their programs.
 This guide builds on work such as a Behavioral Insights Toolkit created by the Internal Revenue Service, which describes ways to integrate a behavioral insights approach into tax administration.

 ## What did we learn?